Bronya-Rand/Prom-Spec-V3/Concept.md

 Prom V3 may be embedded using traditional V2 embedding methods via a PNG/APNG or JSON file.
 I cannot guarantee if Prom V3 can work under a CharX (.charx) file type.

 ## Macro Requirements
 Applications using Prom V3 must support {{getvar}} and {{setvar}} macros to make and get contents from specific areas.
 This is primarily done to store scenario data but can store any data whatsoever by the creator of the card.
+Be mindful that *for now*, some frontends may not support new lines with this macro.

 ## CharacterCard Object
 ```ts